 - Pain is not induced when poking the kneecap, but rather the side of the knee, especially right under the knee at either end of the cusp of the cap.

-- Pain is worse when moving down stairs or hills and is noticeably less when moving upwards.
+- Pain is worse when moving down a set of stairs or hills and is noticeably less when moving upwards.

 - Deep knee-bends do not cause sharp pain.